truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-campaign-studio.md

 When ready, you can preview the pages, save your work, and publish your campaign before sharing it with your community.

+!!! note

+    Campaign Studio allows you to view and edit your campaign pages in three different views, Desktop, Tablet, and Mobile.
+To switch between these views, select the **desktop icon** in the  navigation menu.

 ### Pages

 Pages provide the canvas and editor to preview, build, and design your campaign.
 To switch to a different page, select the **Pages** tab and choose the page you want to edit.